When businesses engage in activities that result in improvement of their bottom line and a reduction in their carbon footprint, everybody wins.

 - Hazardous waste by 12,790 pounds, an amount comparable to the weight of one Asian elephant.

 “ESP members go beyond environmental requirements that protect Hoosiers and our environment,” said IDEM Commissioner Thomas Easterly.
 “Indiana wins when companies use sound business practices to demonstrate their core value of environmental protection.”

-To become an ESP member, a business must maintain an exemplary compliance record, certify that it has adopted and implemented an approved environmental management system, and commit to specific measures for continued improvement in its environmental performance.
+To become an ESP member, businesses must maintain an exemplary compliance record, certify that they have adopted and implemented an approved environmental management system, and commit to specific measures for continued improvement in their environmental performance.

 ESP members qualify for expedited permit review, flexibility in permitting, reduced reporting frequencies, and coordination of compliance inspections.
 To maintain ESP membership, companies must report on their environmental initiatives every year and reapply for ESP membership every three years.